 - Omega-3 Eggs

 Some research suggests that children with behavioral or attention issues may be deficient in Magnesium.
 Taking this mineral regularly for six months can help improve behavior and attention span.
+It can also help to improve productivity, overall task performance, and reduce the number of mistakes made.
+To achieve the best results, it is best to use a magnesium supplement that also has vitamin B6 in it.

 The best foods to eat to help improve Magnesium intake include: